 2. An effective moisturizer

 Many factors can contribute to dry or oily skin, and other skin irregularities and the best thing we can do to keep it hydrated and moisturized is by using an effective moisturizer.

 Most moisturizers will really only sit on top of the surface of the skin where they provide their moisturizing properties.
 This can still be good, but is very temporary, and the reason why your skin might have felt dry just hours after using a product.

 The reason for this is because people are used to using water-based moisturizers, and as we've learned from this article, the epidermis essentially acts as a water-repelling brick wall to prevent substances from absorbing into the skin.

 Moisturizers containing water can still be effective if they contain certain ingredients like glycerin and low-molecular-weight hyaluronic acid.
-However, the best moisturizers are typically either oil-based or in the form of a cream (contains mostly oil, mixed with a smaller amount of water).
+Unless you're specifically looking for hydration, you might find that a moisturizer containing more oil provides a better moisturizing effect—this typically comes in the form of a cream or oil.

 Oils are usually mainly comprised of two fatty acids: linoleic acid (omega-6) and oleic acid (omega-9).
 If you remember these fatty acids from earlier, then you know oleic acid in excess isn't good for the skin.
 It disrupts the skin's barrier function which can lead to breakouts, inflammation, and dryness.

 So, you should only use oil-based moisturizers that are low in oleic acid.
 You can find a list of oils low in oleic acid here.